ipgogra/uncc-undergrad-projects/README.md

 # uncc-projects
-a culmination of coursework/projects as an undergrad at UNCC
+a collection of coursework/projects as an undergrad at UNCC all in one repository